Yadhu567/Quest_Training/README.md

 ## Quest_Training

-#### The programs are uploaded in master branch, please switch to master branch in order to find the files.
+#### The programs are uploaded in master branch, please switch to master branch to find the programs.